Faculty and Staff Directory

 Office #: Mundelein 921

-Sandra Kaufmann is the founding director of the dance program at Loyola University.
-She teaches Modern I, Modern III, Ballet IV and Ballet V and Rehearsal and Performance, for which she serves as the artistic director for the annual mainstage dance concert.
+Sandra Kaufmann is the founding director of the Dance program at Loyola University.
+She teaches Modern II, Modern III, Ballet IV and Ballet V and Rehearsal and Performance, for which she serves as the artistic director for the annual mainstage dance concert.

-Sandra is internationally recognized as a leading authority on classical modern dance technique and repertory with extensive experience as a dancer, director and educator.
-The Library of Congress in Washington DC invited her to present her program celebrating dance advocacy, “The Legacy of the New Dance Group,” in the Coolidge Auditorium, one of the only dance performances ever presented on that singular stage.
+Sandra recognized internationally as a leading authority on classical modern dance technique and repertory with extensive experience as a dancer, director and educator.
+Her commitment to dance and social advocacy culminated the invitation to produce and perform the program “The Legacy of the New Dance Group” at the Library of Congress in Washington D.C.

-A prolific choreographer, Ms. Kaufmann has created work for concert dance, musical theatre productions, aerial dance, opera, video and site-specific works.
-Her choreography has been honored with awards from Dance Magazine Foundation, Tidmarsh Arts Foundation, The American College Dance Festival, Bossak/Heilbrun Foundation, The National Foundation for the Advancement of the Arts, and The Sloan Science and Technology Commission.
-With playwright, Michael Bassett and physicist, Brian Greene, Sandra presented the keynote address for Art/Science International's Annual Conference at the Museum of Natural History in New York City on their interdisciplinary full evening work, Superstrings.
+A prolific choreographer, Ms. Kaufmann has created work for concert dance, musical theatre productions, protest dances, aerial dance, opera, video and site-specific works.
+Her choreography has been honored with awards from Dance Magazine Foundation, Tidmarsh Arts Foundation, The American College Dance Festival, Bossak/Heilbrun Foundation and The National Foundation for the Advancement of the Arts.

 Ms. Kaufmann graduated summa cum laude from the College of Education and the College of Visual and Performing Arts at Northern Illinois University, where she delivered the commencement addresses for both colleges.
 Sandra was awarded talented student scholarships from Northern Illinois University and the Martha Graham School of Contemporary Dance.
 She is a member of Phi Kappa Phi Honor Society and has received academic awards from Illinois Board of Regents, USA Today, Delta Kappa Gamma Teaching Sorority and George Hawkins Foundation.